-Source: City of Tukwila
+Source: City of Tukwila.

+APPENDIX B

-APPENDIX B FORM OF BOND RESOLUTION
+FORM OF BOND RESOLUTION

-CASCADE WATER ALLIANCE RESOLUTION NO. 2019-09
+CASCADE WATERALLIANCE RESOLUTION NO. 2020-15

-A RESOLUTION of the Board of Directors of Cascade Water Alliance, Relating to the Water Transmission and Supply System of Cascade Water Alliance; Amending and Restating Resolution No. 2019-07, Which Authorized the Borrowing of Money and the Issuance and Sale of Water System Refunding Revenue Bonds; Authorizing the Borrowing of Money and the Issuance and Sale of Water System Revenue Bonds for the Purposes of Paying Part of the Cost of Financing Capital Projects and Providing for Other Matters Properly Related Thereto.
+A RESOLUTION of the Board of Directors of Cascade Water Alliance, Relating to the Water Transmission and Supply System of Cascade Water Alliance; Authorizing the Borrowing of Money and the Issuance and Sale of Water System Refunding Revenue Bonds for the Purposes of Paying Part of the Cost of Refunding All or a Portion of the Outstanding Cascade Water Alliance Water System Revenue Bonds, 2012, to Achieve a Debt Service Savings, Providing for the Reserve Requirement, if any, Allocable to the Bonds, and Paying the Administrative Costs of Such Refunding and the Costs of Issuing and Selling the Bonds; Fixing or Setting Parameters with Respect to Certain Terms and Covenants of the Bonds; Delegating Authority to a Designated Representative to Set Final Terms of the Sale and Issuance of the Bonds; and Providing for Other Matters Properly Related Thereto.